didiersmith/steve/chapters/the-new-australia-penal-colony.md

 "Just saying, you're lucky I didn't blow your leg off."

 Stacy II grumbled.
-In a way, Filbert was right - but how was she supposed to have known that he'd suddenly become useful?
+In a way, Filbert was right - but so was she.
+Flailing had been a reasonable choice.
+How was she supposed to have known that he'd suddenly become useful?

 "You should wash yourself off," Filbert advised.
 "You don't know where that guy's been."

 He was right again.
-The man's blood was probably infested with criminal monkeypox AIDS.
-She waded into the freezing lake and did her best to clean the blood off.
+The man's blood was probably infested with disease.
+AIDS, perhaps.
+She waded into the freezing river and did her best to clean the blood off.
 She emerged shortly thereafter, teeth chattering and chilled to the bone.

-"I'm going to freeze to death," she announced.
+"I'm going to freeze to death," she said.

 "Take the dead guy's clothes," Filbert suggested, still not taking his eyes or railgun off the kid.